Marylebone High Street and Oxford Street Shopping - Running and Walking Route (3.1 km)

 Best Time to Stride:

-The route is generally busy; however, early morning—especially weekends—offers the best experience when there are fewer crowds, the light is at its best, and you have the rest of the day ahead of you.
+The route is generally busy; however, early morning—especially on weekends—offers the best experience, with fewer crowds, the light at its best, and the rest of the day ahead of you.

 In the early morning, Marylebone High Street retains its village charm without the crowds, and Oxford Street is transformed—empty pavements where you can appreciate the grand Victorian architecture without the retail chaos.